Gamma Delphini

 Gamma Delphini, which is Latinized from γ Delphini, is a wide binary star system in the northern constellation of Delphinus.
 The star marks one corner of the asterism "Job's Coffin".
 The pair can be split with a modest amateur telescope and have been described as "one of the prettier pairs in the sky", with their contrasting colors said to be orange and lime in appearance.
 Together, the system is visible to the naked eye with a combined apparent visual magnitude of 3.87.

+The two components of the system are designated γ^{1} Delphini (with the proper name Dhanishta) and γ^{2} Delphini.

+Nomenclature

+Dhanishta is one of the 27 nakshatras in Indian astronomy; its asterism corresponds to the constellation Delphinus.
+The IAU Working Group on Star Names adopted the name Dhanishta for γ^{1} Delphini on 16 July 2026.

 Space motion

-The system is located at a distance of 115 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −7 km/s.
+The system is located at a distance of 115 light-years from the Sun based on parallax, but is drifting closer with a radial velocity of −7 km/s.
 It is a member of the thin disk population, and is a proposed member of the Wolf 630 moving group.

 This star was found to be a double by Christian Mayer and later observed by William Herschel on Sept 27th, 1779.
 It was later included as STF 2727 in the catalogue compiled by F. G. W. Struve and can be found under this name in the Washington Double Star Catalog.
 At the time, the components had an angular separation of 12.0 arcsecond along a position angle (PA) of 280°.
 As of 2019, they are separated by 8.90 arcsecond with a PA of 265°.
 The fainter component, designated γ^{1} Delphini, is of apparent magnitude 5.03.
 Its companion is a magnitude 4.360 star designated γ^{2} Delphini.
 A fit of orbital elements to the available positional data provides a period of 3,249 years with a high eccentricity (ovalness) of 0.88.
 Their physical separation ranges from roughly 40 out to 600 AU.